 Financial stability is one of the key factors that visa officers look at.
 If your bank statements do not show a consistent and sufficient balance to cover your travel expenses, like accommodation, food, and transportation, your application may be rejected.
-It is not just about having money in the account, but about showing steady and genuine financial health.
+It is not just about having money in the account but about showing steady and genuine financial health.
 A sudden deposit of a large amount right before applying can raise doubts and lead to rejection.
 To strengthen your application, you can also include supporting financial documents such as fixed deposits, mutual funds, or other proof of stable finances.

 Submitting dummy flight tickets or hotel bookings might seem harmless, but it can raise immediate red flags.
 Embassies are trained to spot inconsistencies.
 If your documents look fake or don’t match the purpose and length of your trip, your Schengen visa may be rejected due to suspicion of fraud.

-If you haven’t travelled internationally before, or have very few travel stamps, your intent to return to your home country may be questioned.
+If you haven’t travelled internationally before or have very few travel stamps, your intent to return to your home country may be questioned.
 While a weak travel history isn’t an automatic rejection, it puts more pressure on you to prove your strong ties to your home country.

 Missing signatures, outdated forms, or unclear supporting documents are some of the most common—yet avoidable—reasons for rejection.
 Embassies don’t offer second chances during the review process.
 Just one missing document could cost you the entire application.